Hagen Matzeit

 He sang numerous title and leading roles in Handel's operas, including Admeto at the Leipzig Opera, Rinaldo at the Karlsruhe Handel Festival, Arminio and Ruggiero (Alcina) at the Halle Opera, Goffredo (Rinaldo) at the Cologne Opera and Egeus (Theseus) at the Komische Oper Berlin.
 At the Innsbruck Festival of Early Music he sang Armillo in Francesco Provenzale's "La Stellidaura Vendicante" (CD recording Deutsche Harmonia Mundi) and subsequently Cecina in Porpora's "Germanico in Germania".

 Recent engagements include the roles of Herold in Aribert Reimann's "Medea" at the Aalto-Musiktheater Essen, Elviro in "Xerxes" at the Deutsche Oper am Rhein, Licisco in Carlo Broschi's "Merope" at the Innsbruck Festival of Early Music and at the Theater an der Wien, and Herr Akustikus in "Das Rätsel der gestohlenen Stimmen" at the Semperoper Dresden.
-In 2020 he appeared at the Bregenz Festival as Orfeo in the premiere of Ľubica Čekovská's opera "Impresario Dotcom" (co-production with the Slovak National Theatre Bratislava 2022/23), where he also returned in 2021 for the leading role of Poliphilo in the premiere of Alexander Moosbrugger's opera "Wind".
+In 2020 he appeared at the Bregenz Festival as Orfeo in the world premiere of Ľubica Čekovská's opera "Impresario Dotcom" (co-production with the Slovak National Theatre Bratislava, performances there in 2022/23 and 2023/24), where he also returned in 2021 for the leading role of Poliphilo in the world premiere of Alexander Moosbrugger's opera "Wind".
 In the 2021/22 season, Hagen Matzeit appeared at the Komische Oper Berlin as Public Opinion in Offenbach's "Orpheus in the Underworld".
-He sang the leading role for countertenor in the premiere of "The Red Death" by Francesco Filidei under Sylvain Cambreling with the SWR Symphony Orchestra at the Donaueschinger Musiktage, the Kölner Philharmonie and the Elbphilharmonie Hamburg.
-He made his debut at the Bavarian State Opera as Axel Freund in G. F. Haas’ opera "Bluthaus" as part of the new festival "Ja Mai" and was at the Innsbruck Festival of Early Music as Lentulo in C. H. Graun's "Silla".
-He will also appear in this production at the Rheinsberg Easter Festival in 2022/23.
-The role of Axel Freund (Bluthaus) will also take him to the Opéra national de Lyon in 2022/23.
-He will return to the Komische Oper Berlin to sing the role of Oyayaye, Queen of the Islands in Offenbach's operetta of the same name.
+He sang the leading role for countertenor in the world premiere of "The Red Death" by Francesco Filidei under Sylvain Cambreling with the SWR Symphony Orchestra at the Donaueschinger Musiktage, the Kölner Philharmonie and the Elbphilharmonie Hamburg.
+He made his debut at the Bavarian State Opera as Axel Freund in the Haas opera "Bluthaus" as part of the new festival "Ja Mai" and was at the Innsbruck Festival of Early Music as Lentulo in C. H. Graun's "Silla".
+He also made a guest appearance in this production at the Osterfestspiele Schloss Rheinsberg in 2022/23.
+The role of Axel Freund (Bluthaus) also took him to the Opéra national de Lyon in 2022/23.
+At the Komische Oper Berlin he appeared again in "Xerxes" and also performed the role of Oyayaye, Queen of the Islands in Offenbach's operetta of the same name.
 He has already performed this role with great success in 2019 at the Kölner Philharmonie (German premiere for the Offenbach Year, WDR broadcast).
+In 2023/24, the role of O[Orpheus] in the world premiere of the opera "INES" by Ondřej Adámek at the Cologne Opera, the role of Mary Sunshine in "Chicago" by John Kander and repeatedly The Public Opinion in "Orpheus in the Underworld" at the Komische Oper Berlin were on his agenda.
+In 2024/25, he will make his house debut at Zurich Opera House in a new production of Handel's ‘Agrippina’, appear at Prague National Theatre as Edgar in Reimann's ‘Lear’ and return to the Komische Oper Berlin as Mary Sunshine.

-Hagen Matzeit has worked with conductors such as Michael Jurowsky, Konrad Junghänel, Yakov Kreizberg, Vicente de Laranága, Fabio Luisi, Allessandro De Marchi, Franck Ollu, Alejo Perez, Kyrill Petrenko, Peter Rundel, Federico Maria Sardelli, Peter Shannon, Andreas Schüller, Peter Tomek or Achim Zimmermann and with directors such as Willy Decker, Claus Guth, Sabine Hartmannshenn, Stefan Herheim, Andreas Homoki, Axel Köhler, Harry Kupfer, Tobias Kratzer (Team ATEF), Nigel Lowery, Jürgen Nass, Alexander Paeffgen, Benedict von Peter, Carolin Petrick, Joël Pommerat ,Erik Sleichim or Elisabeth Stöppler - to name but a few.
+Hagen Matzeit has worked with conductors such as Michael Jurowsky, Konrad Junghänel, Yakov Kreizberg, Patrick Lange, Vicente de Laranága, Fabio Luisi, Allessandro De Marchi, Franck Ollu, Alejo Perez, Kyrill Petrenko, Peter Rundel, Federico Maria Sardelli, Peter Shannon, Andreas Schüller, Peter Tomek or Achim Zimmermann and with directors such as François De Carpentries, Willy Decker, Claus Guth, Sabine Hartmannshenn, Stefan Herheim, Andreas Homoki, Axel Köhler, Harry Kupfer, Tobias Kratzer (Team ATEF), Nigel Lowery, Jürgen Nass, Alexander Paeffgen, Benedict von Peter, Carolin Petrick, Joël Pommerat ,Erik Sleichim or Elisabeth Stöppler - to name but a few

 O. Bianchi